Only 6 ingredients to make these delicious milk chocolate cookie butter cups

 But I’m keeping my eye out for it, because this is seriously a winning combination.
 Crunchy milk chocolate with creamy cookie butter interior…Mmmmmm.

-First, I melted the chocolate with coconut oil in the microwave.
-To get the “Crunch” bar texture I added just 2 tablespoons of rice krispies.
+- You’ll start by melting chocolate with coconut oil (or shortening or vegetable oil) in the microwave.
+To get the “Crunch” bar texture, you’ll add just 2 tablespoons of rice krispies.
 You’ll want to spoon out an equal amount of chocolate-rice-krispie mixture into the bottom of each mini muffin.
-Perfect.
+Gently tap the muffin tin to get rid of any air bubbles and get the chocolate totally smooth.

-Flatten the cookie butter balls a little and stick them on top of the chocolate-rice-krispie mixture.
-Melt the rest of the chocolate with coconut oil and pour an even amount on top.
+- Melt the rest of the chocolate with coconut oil and pour an even amount on top.
 Chill until they are set up and then you can enjoy them!
-Easy enough eh?!

 - 1/4 cup cookie butter or biscoff spread